 Key takeaway: Summarize written content for website crawlers & search engines.

 Image and video metadata includes things like alt tags, titles and descriptions, and even filenames.
 This is particularly important for showing up in image or video-based search results, which are becoming increasingly prevalent in search engine results pages (SERPs).

 Alt tags are descriptive text that’s added to an image to tell visually impaired and screen readers what the image shows.
 Previously seen as a key place for keyword stuffing, Google has gotten more strict about alt tags being used for their intended purpose.
 At Twirling Umbrellas, we work to find the balance between including keywords in alt tags while ensuring that the tag is visually descriptive.
 This is done by using purposeful images that are directly related to the page or post topic.

 Key takeaway: Describe image-based content for website crawlers & the visually impaired.

 If you have a business model that includes walk-in customers, local SEO is vital to getting customers through your door.
 Local SEO includes everything from name-and-place (NAP) citations, to geo-tagged images and an active Google My Business page.

-One of the main goals in local SEO is keeping your store information accurate and up to date across all channels, so that customers can easily find you and your products.
+One of the main goals of local SEO is keeping your store information accurate and up to date across all channels so that customers can easily find you and your products.
 Ecommerce product optimization and local SEO go hand-in-hand, ensuring that customers know which products are in stock and where to find them.

-For promoting your location, adding an embedded map or link to your location on Google or Apple maps is a great place to start.
-We’ll take a look at your contact page and check that it includes the necessary information, and make sure that location-indicators are present in your keyword-rich content.
+Adding an embedded map or link to your location on Google or Apple Maps is a great place to start promoting your location.
+We’ll look at your contact page, check that it includes the necessary information, and ensure that location indicators are present in your keyword-rich content.

 Google My Business